Virginia Secretary of Agriculture and Forestry

-The Secretary of Agriculture and Forestry is a member of the Virginia Governor's Cabinet.
-The office is currently vacant pending confirmation of Secretary-designate Matt Lohr's nomination.
+The secretary of agriculture and forestry is a member of the Virginia Governor's Cabinet and oversees agriculture and forestry in the Commonwealth of Virginia.
+The current incumbent is Matt Lohr.

 Background

 The Virginia Secretariat of Agriculture and Forestry was created in 2004.
 It oversees the Virginia Department of Agriculture and Consumer Services and the Virginia Department of Forestry.
 Governor Mark Warner appointed former Delegate Robert Bloxom as the first secretary.